ahmedbinkhalid/Design-Patterns-7B/README.md

 # Design-Patterns-7B
-In the Design Patterns repository, I'm learing the design patterns and updatign my work on the repository to help others to learn and to ease myself for recalling later on.
+In the Design Patterns repository, I'm learing the design patterns and updating my work on the repository to help others to learn and to ease myself for recalling later on.